codeandrew/offensivesecurity-python/readme.md

 # Offensive Security Python
 > Offensive Security Python.
 Collection of python scripts that I created/pirated/curated to help me understand CyberSecurity.
 I find it helpful to write the tools you use to help you really understand what it does and what's the purpose of it.
 > "When you try to understand everything, you stumble on a few things along the way"
+> "Code is the best place to capture current understanding of a model"

 **Topics**
 - Changing MAC Address
 - Network Scanner